 The next step is avoiding bottled water completely.
 We often resort to overpriced bottled water out of convenience when we’re on the go or in a rush.
 Stay prepared and keep your refillable metal or glass water bottle with you at all times for a quick and easy refill on the fly.

-This article was written by Evan Binford.
-You can view a German version here: Kann man Leitungswasser in Deutschland bedenkenlos trinken?** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+by Evan Binford** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?